 Learn how to draw a great looking Wanted Poster with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Wanted Poster drawing.

 Our perception of the American West has largely been shaped by literature and Western films.
 Stereotypical symbols of the West include vast cactus-clad deserts, cowboys riding a horse into the sunset, and wanted posters on saloon walls.